Thursday, May 30, 2013

 “It’s Like It Never Happened”(part II)

-The Lord gave me peace.
-I had already gone through the grieving process, which was not easy.
+The Lord granted me peace.
+I had already endured a difficult grieving process.
 The shop’s closing had been coming for a long time.
-The economy stunk, and I didn’t know if we could stay open month to month.
-I was ready to get the next five weeks behind me until we closed.
+I was eager to get through the next five weeks until we closed.

-The closing date is April 21, 2012, and our auction is April 24.
-Our money from selling our equipment would pay for part of our loan.
-If we’re lucky, we will get twenty-five cents to the dollar.
+The closing date is April 21, 2012, and our auction will take place on April 24.
+Our money from selling our equipment will help cover a portion of our loan.
+If we’re lucky, we may get twenty-five cents to the dollar.
 We spent $11,000 on our mixer alone.

 Thursday, May 2, 2013